Introduction

 This document describes the configuration steps required to integrate Cisco Secure Email (CES) with Microsoft 365 quarantine.

-In modern email infrastructures, multiple security layers are often implemented, resulting in emails being quarantined by different systems.
-To streamline user experience and improve notification consistency, it is beneficial to centralize quarantine management in a single platform.
-This guide explains how to redirect unwanted messages—such as spam and graymail—identified by Cisco CES into the Microsoft 365 user quarantine.
+In modern email infrastructures, multiple security layers are typically deployed, which can result in messages being quarantined by different systems.
+In order to enhance the user experience and maintain consistent notification workflows, it is recommended to centralize quarantine management within a single platform.

 Prerequisites

-- An active tenant in Cisco Secure Email Gateway
+- An active tenant in CES Gateway

-- An active tenant in Microsoft Exchange online.
+- An active tenant in Microsoft Exchange online

 - Access to Microsoft 365 (O365) services